jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 I often whine that these are ways I relax and it's all justified distraction.
 It's mostly an excuse.
 If that were all true, is this really how I want to spend my free time?
 After a month of regular Facebook, Twitter, news, etc., add that all up into one big lump and what do I have to show for it?
+In the end, these are all distractions.
+They truly add nothing and each of them consumes 100% of your attention when you are giving it to them.
+Block them and reclaim this time for other non-studying activities that will bring you lasting happiness.

 [intensity]: http://calnewport.com/blog/2014/04/08/work-accomplished-time-spent-x-intensity
 [SelfControl]: http://selfcontrolapp.com